memento-ai/Memento/packages/encoding/README.md

 console.log(tokenCount); // Output: 3
 ```

 The package uses the `tiktoken` library for encoding and decoding operations, and the `cl100k_base` encoding is used by default.
-It supports encoding and decoding of text containing emoji characters.